turbot/guardrails-samples/api_examples/graphql/clients/python/run_controls_batches/README.md

 -m, --max-batch

 > [Int] The maximum number of batches to run.
-The value `-1` will run all the return controls from the starting point.
+The value `-1` will run all the returned controls from the starting point.

 -e, --execute